KevinGCN/Projecto_2025_2/README.md

 # ProjectoBJ_2025
-this work is only a "game" in java using the terminal in netbeans, the name is BlackJack
+this work is only a "game" in java using the terminal in netbeans, the project is a Cart War with elements.